-Did you know that you can add two to four years to your pet’s life with proper dental care?
+Did you know that you can add two to four years to your pet’s life with proper pet dental care?
 Dental disease is often overlooked by many pet owners.
 It is estimated that more than 80 percent of dogs and 70 percent of cats develop tooth and gum disease by the age of three years.
 Dental hygiene is an important part of your pet’s health and can often be the cause of serious illness.
-If left untreated, dental problems can lead to larger systemic issues in your pet due to oral bacteria entering the blood stream and damaging the kidneys, heart and liver.
+If left untreated, dental problems can lead to larger systemic issues in your pet due to oral bacteria entering the bloodstream and damaging the kidneys, heart, and liver.

 - Discomfort while chewing

 Dental disease and its serious consequences can be avoided by bringing your pet to your trusted local veterinarian for regular dental check-ups and teeth cleanings.
 This is why All Creatures Veterinary Care Center in Sewell, New Jersey, offers full dental cleanings as well as a range of dental procedures such as extractions.